suncoast-devs/handbook/lessons/js-intro/lecture.md

 <br/>

-> TypeScript code converts to JavaScript which runs anywhere JavaScript runs: In a browser, on Node.js or Deno and in your apps.
+> TypeScript code converts to JavaScript, which runs anywhere JavaScript runs: In a browser, on Node.js or Deno, and your apps.

 <br/>